Policy Number: 105

 B. Conditions that Apply

-Except for disciplinary suspensions without pay, the use of Worker's Compensation Insurance or military leave, all accumulated paid leave entitlements and compensatory time balances must be exhausted before initiation of a personal leave.
+Except for disciplinary suspensions without pay, the use of Worker's Compensation Insurance or military leave, all accumulated paid leave entitlements and compensatory time balances must be exhausted before initiation of a leave of absence.
 Sick leave may only be exhausted in those cases where the employee or faculty member is eligible to use sick leave (see HOOP Policy 30 Sick Leave).
-Vacation and sick leave do not accrue during any full calendar month for which an employee is on unpaid leave.
-An employee is not eligible to receive holiday pay while on an unpaid leave.
+Vacation and sick leave do not accrue during any full calendar month for which an employee is on leave of absence.
+An employee is not eligible to receive holiday pay while on a leave of absence.

 Prior to the effective date of leave, it is the employee's responsibility to contact the Benefits department to make arrangements for the continuance of group insurance programs, which will otherwise be subject to cancellation.
 Failure to return to work at the time specified or failure to comply with the terms and conditions of the leave will result in forfeiture of the privileges of leave.